Content warning: This article contains graphic details regarding sexual assault and sexual abuse of minors. Reader discretion is recommended.

 “At some point in the evening he got naked and started masturbating in front of me … and then when he had finished, he kept asking me to do it as well,” Tom wrote.

-He recalled this was the start of “many years of abuse” and that it became commonplace soon after, with Savala calling it “no big deal.”
+He recalled this was the start of “many years of abuse” and that it became commonplace soon after.
+Savala called it “no big deal,” Tom alleged.

 “All the way through my teenage years, this continued with a core group of young teenage boys and myself,” Tom wrote.
 “He liked to mix it up and sometime invite several of us over at a time for his ‘sleep-overs’ which always turned sexual.
 I remember waking up in the morning on several occasions, and he would be laying next to me masturbating and staring at me.”

-Stewart was also an attendee of Clover Pass Community Church when he was young, graduating from Ketchikan High School in 1998, according to the school’s yearbook.
-Tom alleged Stewart was also one of the children who was sexually abused by Savala.
+Stewart, the current leader of the College Station church, was also an attendee of Clover Pass Community Church when he was young, graduating from Ketchikan High School in 1998, according to the school’s yearbook.

 “[Stewart] was one of my childhood best friends, we attended Ketchikan High School together and were in the Clover Pass youth group together for many years,” Tom wrote.
 “Unfortunately, we were also groomed and sexually abused by Daniel Savala together and individually during this same time period as well.”

-Tom said years would pass before he would realize he was sexually abused, as he thought it “was all perfectly normal.”
+Tom said years would pass before realizing he was sexually abused, as he thought it “was all perfectly normal.”
 The Alaska State Troopers were contacted soon after, who would refer him to the district attorney.
-Tom later testified in front of a grand jury, where they determined there was enough evidence to indict Savala in 2012 and extradite him to Alaska, as he was living in Texas at the time.
+Tom testified in front of a grand jury that determined there was enough evidence to indict Savala in 2012 and extradite him to Alaska, as he was living in Texas at the time.

-Another individual with the username “99928,” a zip code primarily in Ketchikan Gateway County, posted soon after recounting their experience with Savala in Alaska, saying they were also one of the young boys abused.
-Their account and story was verified by Gideon, who was also in contact with them.
+Another individual with the username “99928,” a zip code primarily in Ketchikan Gateway County, posted soon after recounting their experience with Savala in Alaska.
+They said they were also one of the young boys abused.
+Their account and story were verified by Bloomingkemper, who is also in contact with them.
 For readability, they will be cited using the alias “Harold.”

-Clint McClennan was a youth pastor at Clover Community Church for 10 years.
-They knew Tom and were present during Savala’s trial.
-In a recorded Zoom call, Gideon spoke to him about his experience.
+Clint McClennan, a youth pastor at Clover Community Church for 10 years, said they knew Tom and were present during Savala’s trial.
+In a recorded Zoom call, Bloomingkemper spoke to him about his experience.

 McClennan said while there were 11 individual charges against Savala, he alleges that there were “at least five and possibly six” more children that the prosecutors didn’t include in the indictment due to smaller details, such as dates and locations, being forgotten throughout the years.